 Last year, we wrote that today’s saint was not (yet) in the liturgical calendar, and we may happily now say that that is no longer true.
-For this October 5th is the first day we might celebrate Saint Faustina Kowalska (1905 – 1938) in the universal Church, the nun who received numerous visions of Our Lord manifested as ‘the Divine Mercy’, with the now-familiar read and white rays emanating from His Sacred Heart, a devotion to the Christ’s divine and human love, first widely promulgated by another Sister four centuries earlier, Margaret Mary Alacoque.
+For this October 5th is the first day we might celebrate Saint Faustina Kowalska (1905 – 1938) in the universal Church, the nun who received numerous visions of Our Lord manifested as ‘the Divine Mercy’, with the now-familiar read and white rays emanating from His Sacred Heart, a devotion to the Christ’s divine and human love, first widely promulgated by another Sister four centuries earlier, Saint Margaret Mary Alacoque.

-Christ also asked Faustina to have an image painted, which she did, the now near- ubiquitous one by Eugene Kazimieroswki.
+Christ also asked Faustina to have an image painted, the now near- ubiquitous one by Eugene Kazimieroswki.
 The face matches up almost perfectly with that of the Shroud of Turin.

 Father Sopoćko spread devotion to the ‘Divine Mercy’, which spread rapidly throughout the world.
-There was some opposition just before the Second Vatican Council, perhaps due to an imperfect translation and a misunderstanding of some of the limits of how far God’s mercy would extend, but Pope John Paul II, always a devotee as a bishop and cardinal, took things under his own pastoral direction, and instituted the Second Sunday of Easter as ‘Divine Mercy Sunday’, on the eve of which feast he himself was to pass into eternity of the same feast two years hence, and it was also the feast on which, in 2011 and 2014 he would, respectively, be beatified and canonized.
+There was some opposition just before the Second Vatican Council, perhaps due to an imperfect translation and a misunderstanding of some of the limits of how far God’s mercy would extend, but Pope John Paul II, always a devotee as a bishop and cardinal, took things under his own pastoral direction, and instituted the Second Sunday of Easter as ‘Divine Mercy Sunday’ in the Jubilee year 2000.
+He himself was to pass into eternity of the same feast two years hence, and it was also the feast on which, in 2011 and 2014 he himself would, respectively, be beatified and canonized.

 All Christ desires is our faith, our trust and our love.
 It is with these small treasures that He will give us, in return, an infinite and eternal reward in the beatitude of His own overflowing Life.

 Jezu, ufam tobie.
 Jesus, I trust in Thee.